gjr80/weewx-saratoga/readme.md

 # WeeWX-Saratoga #

-The *WeeWX-Saratoga extension* is a *WeeWX* extension to support the [*Saratoga Weather Website Templates*](https://saratoga-weather.org/wxtemplates/index.php) using the *WEEWX-plugin*.
-The extension also supports the *Saratoga Weather Website templates* [Alternative dashboard](https://saratoga-weather.org/scripts-legacy.php#scott) and can also be used to support any scripts that rely on one or more of the [Weather-Display](https://www.weather-display.com/index.php) *clientraw* family of files for operation.
+The *WeeWX-Saratoga extension* is a *WeeWX* extension that supports the [*Saratoga Weather Website Templates*](https://saratoga-weather.org/wxtemplates/index.php) using the *WEEWX-plugin*.
+The extension also supports the *Saratoga Weather Website templates* [Alternative dashboard](https://saratoga-weather.org/scripts-legacy.php#scott) and can be further used to support any scripts that rely on one or more of the [Weather-Display](https://www.weather-display.com/index.php) *clientraw* family of files for operation.

 The *WeeWX-Saratoga extension* consists of a number of [*WeeWX* services](http://weewx.com/docs/customizing.htm#Overall_system_architecture), [Search List Extensions (SLE)](http://weewx.com/docs/customizing.htm#extending_the_list), [XTypes](http://weewx.com/docs/customizing.htm#Adding_new,_derived_types) and [reports/skins](http://weewx.com/docs/customizing.htm#The_standard_reporting_service,_StdReport) that produce the following data files: